danfmaia/CodeQuery-API/README.md

 - **Error Scenarios**:

-  - **500 Internal Server Error**: If there’s a failure in reading the directory structure, such as permission issues or corrupted files, an internal error response will be returned.
+  - **500 Internal Server Error**: If there's a failure in reading the directory structure, such as permission issues or corrupted files, an internal error response will be returned.

   **Example Error Response**: